MichelMichels/CliSharp/README.md

 ## Running the tests

-There is a MsTest library included `CliSharpTests` which can be run with the Test Explorer in Visual Studio.
+There is a MsTest library included `MichelMichels.CliSharpTests` which can be run with the Test Explorer in Visual Studio.

 ## Authors